wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ![list var with non-editor hide.png](images/db_var_list_with_non-editor_hide.png)

 Label and value fields display for you to enter in the dashboard variable parameters.
-Enter the Label you'd like to be displayed in the drop-down list of options for the dashboard variable to the left, and enter the text you'd like replace the variable name with to the right.
+Enter the Label you'd like to be displayed in the dropdown list of options for the dashboard variable to the left, and enter the text you'd like replace the variable name with to the right.
 You can add, remove, or clone fields by using the icons to the right of the source fields.

 ![list var with non-editor hide and parameters.png](images/db_var_list_with_non-editor_hide_and_parameters.png)